Thank you to everyone who registered! Good luck at the fair!

-Elementary & Junior Division students need to fill out and return a registration form to their teachers.
-To make it easy, we've updated this form so you can fill it out & sign using your PDF reader.
+Elementary & Junior Division students (Grades 5-8) need to fill out and return a registration form to their teachers.
+To make it easy, we've updated this form so you can fill it out & sign using without printing it first.

 All senior division students are required to complete an important set of documents for your project.
 This is no easy task, and must be done correctly and on time—you should get started today!

 To assist students with this process, we created a section of our site that allows you to find out what forms you need for your particular project and download them.
 When you've finished filling them out & gathered any signatures you need, you can then upload them to the same site and our staff will review them for accuracy and completeness.
 If there are any errors or omissions, we'll help you fix those.

 To further assist Senior Division students with this paperwork, we made a few videos explaining how to properly fill out this paperwork & common mistakes to avoid.
 You can view those here:

 All 9th through 12th grade students will submit their forms online.
 Go here and create an account so you can get this process underway.

 Once the paperwork above is filled out, and you've won your district fair, you can register your project for USEF.
 Students who place at their district fair will be given a special username & password so you can register their projects online.

 USEF fee schedule is as follows: